 FRET NOT.
 We have had both of our kids’ iPhones battery die in the last year.
 We typically buy them refurbished iPhones from Gazelle – their warranty was pass due as well.
 But this little tip saved us from buying new phones or running and paying $79 at the Apple store.

-Replacing Your iPhone Battery
+DIY Replace Your iPhone Battery

 I noticed that my battery isn’t holding a charge NEAR as long as it once did.
 Sure, battery quality goes down – but when I am having to recharge every 2 hours – and yes, I have checked my apps, bluetooth yadda yadda – it’s definitely something up with my battery.